eterna1-0blivion/test-kata-calculator/README.md

-# test-kata-calculator
+# Java Calculator

-Kata Academy test job (Java Calcuclator)
+Performs the simplest operations with Arabic and Roman numerals.

+Test Assignment for Kata Academy as a Java Programmer